tsuriga/basic.horse/archive/trojan-defense-2D/README.md

-# Trojan Defense 2D 0.3 [in development]
+# Trojan Defense 2D 0.3 [CANCELLED]
 Trojan Defense is a game about internet troll who gets pushed into a computer world.
 To fight malicious Trojans spawning from backdoors; trying to steal your precious files.

 Game is implemented with modified pixel.js engine and meant to be played inside browser.